Vadim Kuzmin (musician)

-Vadim Petrovich Kuzmin (March 19, 1964, Novosibirsk – November 19, 2012, Voronezh) was a Russian musician, the leader of rock-band Chyorniy Lukich.
+Vadim Petrovich Kuzmin (March 19, 1964, Novosibirsk – November 19, 2012, Voronezh) was a Russian musician, the leader of rock band Chyorniy Lukich.

 He started his musical activities in 1986 when founded the rock band "Spinki menta".
-The band became a member of Novosibirsk rock-club and participated in the First Novosibirsk Rock-Festival.
-He was in contact with other leaders of rock movement, Yanka Dyagileva and Yegor Letov.
-In 1988 he recorded his first albums in Omsk.
-In 1990 Kuzmin's band became the band of the Year in Novosibirsk.
+The band became a member of Novosibirsk rock club and participated in the First Novosibirsk Rock Festival.
+He was in contact with other leaders of the rock movement, Yanka Dyagileva and Yegor Letov.
+In 1988, he recorded his first albums in Omsk.
+In 1990, Kuzmin's band became the Band of the Year in Novosibirsk.

-Since 2006 Kuzmin with his family lived in Voronezh.
+From 2006, Kuzmin lived with his family in Voronezh.